HE-BatCAT/lbco/overview.md

 ## Characterization (-> characterization.ttl)

 Focuses on off-line characterization.
-On-line characterization (i.e., that is integrated with the manufacturing process itself, e.g., vis sensors) is addressed in the manufacturing module.
+On-line characterization (i.e., that is integrated with the manufacturing process itself, e.g., via sensors) is addressed in the manufacturing module.

 ## Manufacturing (-> manufacturing.ttl)